GPS : 48°30'33.1 N 4°45'55.6 W

 Pictures Denis Tahier

-They are two large canvases of 1.40 m x 1 m for the first, 1.40 m x 1.20 m for the second, painted and offered to the church in fulfilment of a vow made during a terrible storm, one in 1768 and the other in 1771 6.
+They are two large paintings of 1.40 m x 1 m for the first, 1.40 m x 1.20 m for the second, offered to the church in fulfilment of a vow made during a terrible storm, one in 1768 and the other in 1771

 In the first case, Captain Masson directed the Marie-Josèphe, a large topsail cutter built for coasting trade.
 With its mainsail and staysail torn, the sailboat only had its jib to avoid falling prey to the elements.
 In the upper left corner, the bishop could be Saint Nicholas of Myre, patron saint of sailors.